-A little edge never hurt anyone, so why not take a risk and take your haircut to the next level?
+A little edge never hurt anyone, so why not take a risk and take your edgy haircut to the next level?
 Go big or go home, right?
-This is a punkish, rebellious, and eclectic textured slick back dyed platinum blonde and with a natural low fade.
+This is a punkish, rebellious, and eclectic textured slick back-dyed platinum blonde with a natural low fade.

 Singer Zayn Malik was nominalized by a scientific study as one of the top ten most handsome celebrity men.
 According to science, he has some of the most perfect facial features.
 Once you know that, it becomes evident why you should copy his hairstyle.

-Actor Tom Hardy might not have a perfect face in the eyes of science, but in our hearts, he’s the rugged, handsome package that we just want to copy in our day to day style.
-He should really campaign more for a James Bond role, especially with that low fade haircut.
+Actor Tom Hardy might not have a perfect face in the eyes of science, but in our hearts, he’s the rugged, handsome package that we just want to copy in our day-to-day style.
+He should really campaign more for a James Bond role, especially with low fade haircuts inspired look.

-The son of the most famous basketball player in the world, Michael B. Jordan, turned out to be a delicious cupcake when he grew up.
+Michael B. Jordan turned out to be a delicious cupcake when he grew up.
 He’s a dashing young man with a style that is worth following.
 We also love his very short hairstyle with a low fade haircut.